kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 PROGRESS
 ```

-The game experience is:
+The experience is designed to be:

 * Skill-based
 * Interactive
-* Frontend functional
+* Frontend-functional
 * Reward-oriented
-* Designed to match the VELOOP visual language
+* Consistent with the VELOOP visual language

 The game does **not** use gambling, betting, casino, jackpot, or chance-based mechanics.